blakegates/blackhatpython/README.md

 # blackhatpython

-Collection of code material following along the Blackhat Python book written by Justin Sietz and Tim Arnold.
+Collection of code material while following along the Blackhat Python book written by Justin Sietz and Tim Arnold.